 - Two Pens (black) you MUST write in black pen (not clicking style pens)

 - Two pencils

 - 30cm ruler

 - Scientific calculator

 - Eraser

-- Protractor

 - Coloured pencils if required in your exam

 - These items can be in a CLEAR pencil case

 - You may use a highlighter pen to highlight questions on the exam paper but NOT in your answers.

-- Tracing paper and compasses will be provided for the relevant maths papers.
+- Tracing paper Protractor and a compass will be provided for the relevant maths papers.